tardate/LittleArduinoProjects/BoldportClub/Emergency/README.md

 The revised circuit essentially works like this:

 * battery charges the capacitor
-* over a certain voltage, the emmitter-collector junction experiences an avalanche and inrush of current from the capacitor
+* over a certain voltage, the emitter-collector junction experiences an avalanche and inrush of current from the capacitor
 * the LED turns on
 * as the capacitor discharges, the avalanche breaks down and the transistor junction closes
 * repeat...